Exhibition Guide

 Audio

-Massier exhibited with Tiffany at Siegfried Bing’s Paris gallery, Maison de L’Art Nouveau.
+Massier exhibited with Tiffany at Sigfried Bing’s Paris gallery, L’Art Nouveau.
 The gallery became synonymous with the style that dominated international design circles at the turn of the 20th century.
-The suggestive organic energy of Art Nouveau forms, with their sinuous whiplash curves, was a metaphor for the freedom sought by artists and designers trying to outgrow or cast off the weight of academic tradition and critical expectation.
+The suggestive organic energy of Art Nouveau forms, with their sinuous, whiplash curves, were metaphors for the freedom and release sought by artists and designers trying to grow out from under the weight of academic tradition and critical expectation.

-Massier exhibited with Tiffany at Siegfried Bing’s Paris gallery, Maison de L’Art Nouveau.
+Massier exhibited with Tiffany at Sigfried Bing’s Paris gallery, L’Art Nouveau.
 The gallery became synonymous with the style that dominated international design circles at the turn of the 20th century.
-The suggestive organic energy of Art Nouveau forms, with their sinuous whiplash curves, was a metaphor for the freedom sought by artists and designers trying to outgrow or cast off the weight of academic tradition and critical expectation.
+The suggestive organic energy of Art Nouveau forms, with their sinuous, whiplash curves, were metaphors for the freedom and release sought by artists and designers trying to grow out from under the weight of academic tradition and critical expectation.